petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     # changes between branches for a particular file
     git diff master..feature1 pkg/svc/service.go

+Use `--name-only` to only see which files have changed

+    git diff --name-only <treeish1> [<treeish2>]
+    # show changed files on current branch compared to master
+    git diff --name-only master

 Record everything in the staging area in a new commit (snapshot revision), and advance `HEAD`: